LAX flights grounded, cancelled because of power outage

-LOS ANGELES (AP) - A power surge at Los Angeles International Airport has prompted flight delays and cancellations and some passengers found themselves stuck in their planes.
+LOS ANGELES (AP) - A power outage at Los Angeles International Airport diverted, delayed or cancelled dozens of flights Wednesday night, and hundreds of passengers were briefly stuck on grounded aircraft.

-LAX says a power “bump” caused the airport to automatically switch to emergency generators shortly after 6 p.m.
-Wednesday.
-Three terminals remain without power more than three hours later.

-Some passengers were stuck on planes on the ground because jetways weren’t working, although video showed others disembarking by stairs.

-Southwest Airlines has cancelled all remaining outbound flights.
-About a half-dozen United Airlines flights reportedly were diverted.
-Others are being kept on the ground.
+A 2-second power “bump” shortly after 6 p.m. caused the entire airport to go dark but electrical generators kicked in and all but three terminals had power within an hour, airport spokeswoman Olga Gallardo said.

+Passengers cheered when power was finally restored to Terminals 1, 7 and 8 three hours or more later.

+“My latest dose of bad luck: ALL of LAX airport has lost power and my luggage is being held hostage.
+No air, no power, and having to siphon off my laptop’s battery to keep my phone alive,” a passenger tweeted.
+“But I’m here!”

+Because electrically-powered jet bridges weren’t working, hundreds of people were briefly stuck on planes on the tarmac until portable stairs were brought in to deplane them.

-The outage affects several terminals and parking structures and everything from lights to cash registers at airport restaurants.
-The airport’s signature colored pylons are also dark.
+The outage scrambled check-in and affected everything from parking structures to cash registers at airport restaurants.
+The airport’s signature colored pylons were also dark.

+The delay in resuming power came from switching back from emergency power to the regular supply from the city’s Department of Water and Power.

+Equipment had to be “rebooted” and checked to make sure it was working properly, Gallardo said.

 Copyright © 2019 The Washington Times, LLC.